micmejia/bible-dump/NKJV/Numbers/Num 4.md

 Then they shall put on it a covering of badger skins, and spread over _that_ a cloth entirely of blue; and they shall insert its poles.

 ###### 7
-"On the table of showbread they shall spread a blue cloth, and put on it the dishes, the pans, the bowls, and the [^a]pitchers for pouring; and the showbread[^b] shall be on it.
+"On the table of showbread they shall spread a blue cloth, and put on it the dishes, the pans, the bowls, and the pitchers for pouring; and the showbread shall be on it.

 ###### 8
 They shall spread over them a scarlet cloth, and cover the same with a covering of badger skins; and they shall insert its poles.